OnMinteer/DADS7202_project_2/README.md

 # roboflow's outcome:
-- mAP for Train / Validation /Test of all character  = 71% / 68% / 70%
+- mAP for Train / Validation / Test of all characters  = 71% / 68% / 70%

 <p align="center" width="100%">
     <img width="80%" src="https://github.com/NattapongTH/DADS7202_project_2/blob/main/pic/roboflow%20score.png"> </span>

-However, roboflow have tuning limitation.
-Next step, team will use jupyter in colab to adjust hyperparameter.
+However, Roboflow have some tuning limitation.
+Next step, our team will use Jupyter in Colab to adjust some hyperparameters.

 ---------------------------------------------------